By Simon Knutsson

 If you believe in Lexical Threshold NU, i.e. that there are amounts of suffering that cannot be outweighed by any amount of happiness, then you have to believe in a very strange discontinuity in suffering or happiness.
 You have to believe either that there are two very similar levels of intensity of suffering such that the slightly more intense suffering is infinitely worse, or that there is a number of pinpricks (greater than or equal to one) such that adding another pinprick makes things infinitely worse, or that there is a tiny amount of value such that there is no amount of happiness which could improve the world by that level of value.

-I believe that this statement is probably false, but in any case, I wish that Ord would have pointed the reader to the related ongoing philosophical discussion about value superiority and lexicality.
-See, for instance, my essay “Value Lexicality” and the references listed there.
+I believe that this statement is false, and I will explain why, but in any case, I wish that Ord would have pointed the reader to the related ongoing philosophical discussion about value superiority and lexicality.
+See, for instance, my essay “Value Lexicality,” my research proposal on value superiority, and the references listed there.

 Weak negative utilitarianism